modwebpl/aos/README.md

 # aos
-Fastest AOS in 93 lines : o
+Fastest AOS in 93 lines as ES6 module : o